 Hey everyone!
-I’ve kinda felt the need to revisit this topic for a while now, since it keeps popping up around the internet every now and then and that totally makes sense.
+I’ve kinda felt the need to revisit this topic for a while now, since it still keeps popping up around the internet every now and then.
 Just like an erection, you know?
 Not doing anything exciting whatsoever?
 Too bad, erection time.

 But yeah.
-Back in October, Japanese-based retailer J-List published a blog post that – in the nicest possible way – sucked clickbait-arse shit.
+Back in October, Japanese-based retailer J-List published a blog post that (in the nicest possible way) sucked absolute clickbait-arse shit.
 Titled ‘Australia Bans Waifus, Onaholes, and Fun!‘, J-List claimed that Australia had suddenly banned all adult goods.

 The entire population has had to awkwardly walk around in children’s clothing as a result.